-Paspalum is a grassy weed with larger, broader, longer leaf.
+Paspalum is a grassy weed with larger, broader, longer leaves.
 It grows in a cluster and is quite obvious to see in your turf.
 It comes in many varieties.
 Removing paspalum by hand involves digging the plant out of the ground, and the roots must also be removed.
 Selective herbicides are available to control this weed.
 These can usually be used on couch, bent grass, fescue and ryegrass lawns, but cannot be used on buffalo, kikuyu or saltene/bahia lawns.
 Always check the instructions for the particular…Read More

 Kikuyu is very invasive of other grasses.
 Kikuyu is very fast growing, and its fine seed is easily dispersed by the wind blowing seeds from neighbouring lawns.
 Kikuyu growing in buffalo grass is a common problem.
 Both grasses are similar, making the kikuyu often unnoticeable in the buffalo, until it's too late and much of the lawn in now kikuyu.
 Once kikuyu is detected, control is very manual in buffalo grass.
 Allow the lawn to grow and the kikuyu will…Read More